charlielor/blt2/docs/usersGuide.md

 ![Package creation/submission 3](usersGuide/packageCreation3.png)

 ##### 4) Browse for scanned packing slip(s) and attach them (can attach multiple files) AND/OR using an attached camera, take a picture of the packing slip(s)
+##### Note: You don't need to attach packing slips but there'll be a prompt asking you if it is okay to submit the Package with no packing slips
 ![Package creation/submission 4](usersGuide/packageCreation4.png)

-##### 5) (Using an attached camera) Click on "Take a picture" and when the video feed loads and once the camera is focused on the packing slip, click on the video to take a picture
+##### 5) (Using an attached camera) Click on "Take a picture" and when the video feed loads and once the camera is focused on the packing slip, click the video to take a picture
 ![Package creation/submission 5](usersGuide/packageCreation5.png)

 ##### 6) (Using an attached camera) An image confirmation dialog will come up asking for confirmation of picture
 ![Package creation/submission 6](usersGuide/packageCreation6.png)

-##### 7) Once you're done attaching packing slips and are ready to submit the new Package, click on "Submit"
+##### 7) Once you're done attaching packing slips and are ready to submit the new Package, click "Submit"
 ![Package creation/submission 7](usersGuide/packageCreation7.png)

 ##### 8) If the creation is successful, you'll see the new Package along with its information in the "Items received for today" table underneath the "Enter in details" button along with a green bar notifying that it was successfully created